gardener/gardener/docs/api-reference/seedmanagement.md

 <em>(Optional)</em>
 <p>Bootstrap is the mechanism that should be used for bootstrapping gardenlet connection to the Garden cluster.
 One of ServiceAccount, BootstrapToken, None.
 If set to ServiceAccount or BootstrapToken, a service account or a bootstrap token will be created in the garden cluster and used to compute the bootstrap kubeconfig.
 If set to None, the gardenClientConnection.kubeconfig field will be used to connect to the Garden cluster.
-Defaults to BootstrapToken.</p>
+Defaults to BootstrapToken.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>